 Housing may become difficult to get, especially when working with a housing assistance program.
 Landlords can also require background checks and may deny your application if they see a DUI conviction.

 Talk to a Lawyer About Your First Offense DUI Charge

 A DUI conviction can be a costly experience for the average person.
-From the fines, to court costs, possible jail time, and suspended license, an impaired driving conviction can negatively impact your life.
-It pays to at least be aware of your legal options before pleading guilty.
+An impaired driving conviction can negatively impact your life, from the fines to court costs, possible jail time, and a suspended license.
+It pays to be aware of your legal options before pleading guilty.
 Before going to court, consider speaking with an experienced DUI attorney who can answer your important questions.